 There are plenty of places in the Netherlands where you can get away for the weekend, do something nice and enjoy some time away from the everyday stress.
 One of my preferred weekend destinations in the Netherlands are the national parks.
-There are 20 national parks and De Biesbosch is one of my favourite – a natural reserve with unique flora and fauna.
+There are 20 national parks and De Biesbosch is among my favourite ones – a natural reserve with unique flora and fauna.

 General information about De Biesbosch